Compulsed/lineagedb/README.md

 - Update conditions
 - Transaction queue (max length, 5s timeout)
 - Referential integrity
+- Does not support changes to the underlying snapshot / transaction else serialization / deserialization will fail

 **Architecture**
+- Split the database / clients components into their own libraries ✅
 - Transaction log listener (can run another db in another location)
 - Run on cloud via docker / lambda
-- Split the database / clients components into their own libraries

 **Performance**
 - Create a tx/s metrics (1ms for ~100 reads / writes) ✅
+- WAL ✅
 - Is there a way to monitor rust performance?
 Like where are we spending the most time
 - Is there a way to improve the performance of transaction writes?
   - i.e. we set the transaction log file to be larger than what we need
 - Read at a transaction id whilst there is a writer — may require thread safe data structures
 - Move away from a single thread per request (could implement a thread pool w/ channels?)
 - Reduce the amount of rust clones
-- State backups
-    - Maybe trim the transaction log
-    - Perform a state backup every N number of TXs (called a 'backup copy') -- (DI P12).
-      - This is usually async / buffered.
-I suspect the async part is the state backup and not TX log as the log has to be written to consider the transaction as 'committed'.
 - Investigate ~6k TX stall from load testing (was using AB, and running on a Mac)
 - Anywhere we would clone attempt to use an RC -- this happens with Actions (check performance after doing this)